konveyor/kai/docs/scenarios/migrating_custom_library_apps_using_solution_server/Migrating_EHR_application.md

 ##### Step 2: Get RAG Solution

-Kai uses Solution Server hints to provide the exact code changes needed to replace the builder pattern with direct record instantiation. click on view chnages to see the code suggestion from Kai
+Kai uses Solution Server hints to provide the exact code changes needed to replace the builder pattern with direct record instantiation.
+Click on view changes to see the code suggestion from Kai
 ![View Changes](images/2_4_view_changes.png)

 ##### Step 3: Review and Apply Changes